Jasurbek2208/Rust-password-brute-force/README.md

-# Password Finder
+# Rust Password Brute Force

-A fast and efficient Rust program for password recovery.
-The program attempts to find the correct password for a given username.
+A password finder tool using optimized algorithms in Rust.
+Designed for speed with features like auto-retry on server issues and progress tracking.

 ## 🌟 Features